laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 db: https://lamin.ai/laminlabs/lakehouse-benchmarks
 ---

-Over the past decade, the lakehouse has become the dominant data architecture in R&D.
-In this post, we benchmark exemplary queries and review managing the life cycle of thousands of parquet files from the 1000 Genomes Project across Iceberg, DuckDB, LanceDB, Polars & LaminDB.
+Over the past decade, the lakehouse has become the dominant data architecture in R&D. In this post we benchmark a realistic user journey — read, filter, aggregate, append, evolve schema, time-travel — over Parquet files from the 1000 Genomes Project, across PyArrow, Polars, DuckDB, Iceberg, LanceDB, and LaminDB, on two layouts of the same kind of data.

+**Headline finding: read cost is dominated by file count, not row count — and which cost you pay depends on whether the engine reads in place or pre-ingests.** A dataset of 4.86M rows spread across 3,201 Parquet files is dramatically slower to read than one of 88M rows in 26 files — 18× more rows, but a fraction of the time.
+The in-place engines (PyArrow, DuckDB, Polars) pay this on every query; the table formats (Iceberg, LanceDB) pay it once at ingest and then scale with rows.
+The extreme case: DuckDB's filtered `SELECT *` over `httpfs` runs in 4.8s on 26 files and 2,181s on 3,201 files — a 454× gap driven purely by file count.

 ## The lakehouse landscape

-The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse so that you can run dedicated queries against multi-modal datasets.
+The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse, so you can run dedicated queries against multi-modal datasets.
 Today's most popular lakehouse table format is Apache Iceberg,[^iceberg] which provides transactions for manipulating tabular datasets in storage locations like AWS S3.

+Two categories are worth separating up front, because they answer different questions:

+- **Query engines** — PyArrow, Polars, DuckDB — read and compute.
+They own nothing at rest.
+- **Table formats** — Iceberg, LanceDB, DuckLake — *manage* data: ACID writes, schema evolution, time travel, versioning.

+DuckDB is a query engine; DuckLake is the table format from the DuckDB ecosystem.
+They are not interchangeable, and the distinction matters for the data-management results below.

 ### Iceberg and manifest-based snapshots